-Tasks Status Next steps Responsible in Division 4.4 Promote implementation of the Strategy WPs are taking active role in the implementation of the Strategy.
-WPs Chairs were invited to continue implementing the steps endorsed by ITC at its eighty-third session and kept unchanged during the eighty-fourth session for advancing the Strategy's implementation.
-As in 2021, a new letter (of 3 May 2022) was sent to Chairs with the invitation to continue the implementation of the Strategy.
-Coordination and regular meetings will continue so as to ensure full alignment and implementation of the Strategy; this may include meetings (virtual) with the WPs Chairs and the ITC Chair to agree on common activities or tasks.
-ITC secretariat and all WPs secretaries 4.5 Adjust, as necessary, the ITC annual session The ITC agenda was adjusted in line with the Strategy priorities and action plan.
-Existing agenda items were reordered to reflect priorities in the Strategy and new agenda items were introduced.
-Please also see tasks 5.18 and 5.19 Continue consideration with the Bureau on further adjustments to the organization of the ITC session to further support the implementation of the Strategy and ITC decision- making.
-ITC secretariat 4.6 Hold consultations and build cooperative relationship with other UN regional commissions Transport Division actively cooperates with other UN regional commissions (RCs).
+Tasks Status Next steps Responsible in Division 4.6 Hold consultations and build cooperative relationship with other UN regional commissions Transport Division actively cooperates with other UN regional commissions (RCs).
 Transport Director informed the counterparts in other RCs of the Strategy and proposed cooperation.
-Transport Division involves other RCs in its projects/initiatives: the UNDA project on development of Sustainable Inland Transport Connectivity Indicators (SITCIN) and COVID-19 response / initiative with the development of the Border Crossing status due to Covid-19 Observatory where all RCs are involved; and road safety activities such as road safety performance reviews.
+Transport Division involves other RCs in its projects/initiatives: the UNDA project on development of Sustainable Inland Transport Connectivity Indicators (SITCIN) (WP.5) and COVID-19 response / initiative with the development of the Border Crossing status due to Covid-19 Observatory (WP.30) where all RCs are involved; and road safety activities such as road safety performance reviews.
 ECE and ESCAP also work together on Euro-Asian transport connectivity.
 Continue and enhance collaboration with other RCs.
-ITC secretariat in collaboration with relevant WPs secretariats working together for the development of the International Transport Infrastructure Observatory.
+ITC secretaria in collaboration with relevant WPs secretariats ECE Transport (WP.5) and ESCWA are working together for together established the development of the International Transport Infrastructure Observatory (ITIO-GIS.org).
 ECA, ESCAP and ESCWA attended the 83 rd session of ITC.
 ESCAP updated ITC on activities of inland transport in ESCAP region as part of the ITC Dialogue with UN RCs on ongoing activities related to inland transport.
 ECA, ECLAC, ESCWA, ESCAP attended the eighty-fourth session of ITC and updated ITC on activities of inland transport in the respective regions under agenda item 11(d) of ECE/TRANS/315.

-All UN RCs participated in a designated agenda item on Inter-Regional Consultations on Sustainable Transport Connectivity which was part of the WP.5 34th annual session held in September 2021.
-WP.5 welcomed these consultations "which assisted in the implementation of the ITC strategy and in particular its pillar on interregional connectivity and invited the secretariat to continue holding and facilitating such consultations on targeted topics of interregional interest, in cooperation if possible, with the other UN RCs as well as other regional / interregional organizations and relevant projects."
+All UN RCs participated in a standing/recurrent designated WP.5 agenda item on Inter-Regional Consultations on Sustainable Transport Connectivity which was part of the WP.5 34 th , 35 th and 36 th annual session held in September 2021, 2022 and 2023.
+WP.5 welcomed these consultations "which assisted in the implementation of the ITC strategy and in particular its pillar on inter regional connectivity and invited the secretariat to continue holding and facilitating such consultations on targeted topics of interregional interest, in cooperation if possible, with the other UN RCs as well as other regional / interregional organizations and relevant projects."
+Thematic inter-regional consultations with the participation of all five UN Regional Commissions were held on transport connectivity (in 2021); electrification of urban mobility (in 2022); and on multimodal transport corridor management (in 2023).

 A workshop on cross-border insurance of motor vehicles was jointly organized by ECA, ECE, ECLAC, ESCAP and ESCWA, as part of SC.1's 117th session on 19 October 2022.
-The participants recommended that another workshop be organized in 2023 to further exchange experience and identify common challenges and potential solutions to further enhance cooperation between the card systems.
+The participants recommended that another workshop be organized in 2023 A follow up workshop was organized on 31 October 2023 for participants to further exchange experience and identify common challenges and potential solutions to further enhance cooperation between the card systems.

-On 5 September 2022, an interregional workshop on electrification of urban mobility - opportunities and challenges for transport, energy and spatial planning was organized as part of the WP.5 cluster of work on "sustainable urban mobility, public transport, and cycling".
-At ECE, the workshop was coorganized by the Sustainable Transport Division, the Sustainable Energy Division and the Housing and Land Management Section.
+On 5 September 2022, an inter regional workshop on electrification of urban mobility-opportunities and challenges for transport, energy and spatial planning was organized as part of the WP.5 cluster of work on "sustainable urban mobility, public transport, and eyeling".
+At ECE, the workshop was eo-organized by the Sustainable Transport Division, the Sustainable Energy Division and the Housing and Land Management Section.
 The workshop was supported by the five United Nations regional commissions: ESCAP, ESCWA, ECA and ECLAC.

 RCs were invited and participated in the regional presentations and workshops for LearnITC - the Inland Transport and Trade Connectivity eLearning Platform.
+Regional Commissions have participated in follow-up work on capacity building related to LearnITC in Georgia and Albania.